praxis-app/praxis/CONTRIBUTING.md

 Praxis is open to contributions, whether that means reporting a bug, discussing the state of the code, submitting a fix, or proposing a feature.

+## Skills and contribution areas

+You do not need experience in every part of the project to contribute.
+Praxis can use help in several areas:

+- **Frontend development:** React, TypeScript, responsive interfaces, state and data fetching, accessibility, and browser behavior

+- **Backend development:** Rust, Axum, SeaORM, PostgreSQL, API design, concurrency, and background tasks

+- **Security and privacy:** authentication, authorization, permissions, threat modeling, encrypted content, and secure file handling

+- **UI and UX:** interaction design, user research, accessibility, information architecture, visual design, and interface copy

+- **Testing and quality:** Playwright, Vitest, Rust integration tests, exploratory testing, bug reproduction, and regression analysis

+- **Infrastructure and operations:** Docker, Redis, LiveKit, deployment, observability, and release workflows

+- **Documentation and community:** setup guides, feature documentation, issue triage, contributor support, and translating technical decisions for users

+- **Collaborative decision-making:** facilitation, community governance, group decision processes, and feedback on how proposals and voting work in practice

+Domain knowledge, careful testing, clear writing, and useful bug reports are as valuable as writing production code.

+## Getting involved

+The goal is to give each contributor a clear, useful piece of work without duplicating someone else's effort:

+1. Choose a contribution area that matches your interests or something you want to learn.

+2. Review the open issues.
+If the work is not represented, open an issue that explains the problem, the desired outcome, and any relevant context.

+3. Comment before starting substantial work.
+A maintainer can confirm the scope, identify dependencies, and make sure someone is available to review it.
+Small fixes can usually move directly to a pull request.

+4. Agree on a manageable first step.
+New contributors should start with a focused issue or one part of a larger feature, with a clear result and a way to verify it.

+5. Create a branch, make the change, and run the checks relevant to it.
+Ask for help early if the task grows beyond the agreed scope.

+6. Open a pull request that links the issue and explains the change, how it was tested, and anything still unresolved.

+7. Address feedback with the maintainers.
+Ask questions when anything is unclear, and work together on any agreed upon changes.

 ## Getting set up

 The [README](README.md) covers installation and running the app.
 In short, you